Optimistic Mirror Descent Either Converges to Nash or to Strong Coarse Correlated Equilibria in Bimatrix Games: Introduction

 \paragraph{Near-Optimal Regret in Games} In a pioneering work by \citet{Daskalakis11:Near}, it was shown that there exist uncoupled no-regret learning dynamics such that when employed by \emph{both} players in a \emph{zero-sum} game, the cumulative regret incurred by each player is bounded by $\widetilde{O}(1)$,\footnote{We use the $\widetilde{O}(\cdot)$ notation to suppress $\polylog(T)$ factors.} substantially improving over the $\Omega(\sqrt{T})$ lower bound under \emph{adversarial utilities}.
 At the same time, the algorithm proposed in \citep{Daskalakis11:Near} enjoys optimal regret in the adversarial regime as well.
 Thereafter, there has been a considerable amount of effort in simplifying and extending the previous results along several lines~\citep{Rakhlin13:Optimization,Syrgkanis15:Fast,Chen20:Hedging,Foster16:Learning,Wei18:More,Farina19:Stable,Daskalakis21:Fast,Daskalakis21:Near,Piliouras21:Optimal}.
 This line of work was culminated in a recent result due to \citet{Daskalakis21:Near}, establishing $\widetilde{O}(1)$ individual regret when all players employ an \emph{optimistic} variant of \emph{multiplicative weights update} in general games, nearly-matching the lower bound in~\citep{Daskalakis11:Near}.
 Nevertheless, the optimality here is only \emph{existential}: there \emph{exist} games---in fact, zero-sum---for which the guarantee in~\citep{Daskalakis21:Near} is essentially unimprovable.
 But we argue that this is not a good enough justification for considering the problem of no-regret learning in games settled.
 As we show in this paper, substantially more refined guarantees are possible beyond zero-sum games.

 \paragraph{Last-Iterate Convergence} A folklore phenomenon in the theory of learning in games is that broad families of no-regret algorithms exhibit \emph{cyclic} or even \emph{chaotic behavior}~\citep{Yuzuru02:Chaos,Sandholm10:Population,Mertikopoulos18:Cycles,Andrade21:Learning,Cheung20:Chaos,Cheung21:Chaos}, even in low-dimensional zero-sum games.
 A compelling approach to ameliorate this problem was proposed by~\citet{Daskalakis18:Training}, showing that an \emph{optimistic} variant of gradient descent guarantees last-iterate convergence in unconstrained bilinear (zero-sum) games.
 Thereafter, there has been a tremendous amount of interest in strengthening and extending their result in different regimes; for a highly incomplete list, we refer to~\citep{Daskalakis19:Last,Daskalakis18:The,Wei21:Linear,Golowich20:Tight,Golowich20:Last,Hsieh21:Adaptive,Zhou17:Mirror,LinZMJ20,Mertikopoulos19:Optimistic,Liang19:Interaction,Zhang20:Convergence,Mokhtari20:A,Daskalakis20:Independent,Wei21:Last,Anagnostides21:Frequency}, and references therein.
+The precursor of our main result is the recent paper of~\citet{Anagnostides22:On} that obtained similar results but for the \emph{sum} of the players' regrets, which does not have implications in terms of convergence to CCE.
 We point out that the last-iterate convergence of instances of OMD in zero-sum games is consistent with---in fact, implied by---\Cref{theorem:main-abridged}.
 Indeed, in zero-sum games the sum of the players' regrets has to be nonnegative since it is tantamount to the \emph{duality gap}.
 Thus, \Cref{theorem:neg-reg} implies that OMD has to reach arbitrarily close to a Nash equilibrium in zero-sum games; this argument also extends to \emph{strategically zero-sum games}~\citep{Moulin78:Strategically}.